-Students must be able to have independent means to travel to and from clinical assignments.
+Students should have independent means to travel to and from clinical assignments.
 Students traveling in private vehicles to and from clinical assignments assume all related risk and liability.
 The College is not responsible for injuries or damages that may result.